Hierarchical Interpolative Factorization Preconditioner for Parabolic Equations: Numerical Results

 with $c=0.5$, $\sigma^2=0.05$.
 The coefficient field is set analogously to Example 1.
 This problem is run with the same time step and the same number of time steps as in Example 1 and we observe no numerical spurious oscillations in the numerical solution.

 The results are summarized in Table \ref{t_results}.
-Similarly to Example 1, we observe a decrease on the number of CG iterations when preconditioning with PHIF.
-The initial condition and diffusion coefficients are illustrated in Figure \ref{fig:2d} together with the numerical solution after 128 time steps for $N=4095^2$ and the relative error for different problem sizes, which is close to second order asymptotically.
+Similarly to Example 1, we observe a decrease on the number of CG iterations $n_i$ and on the computation time per time step $t_s$ when preconditioning with PHIF.
+The initial condition and diffusion coefficients are illustrated in Figure \ref{fig:2d} together with the numerical solution after 128 time steps for $N=4095^2$ and the relative error of the numerical solution $u^{(k=128)}$ for different problem sizes, which is close to second order asymptotically.

 For the three dimensional case with $\Omega=(0,1)^3$, we generate the initial condition $u_0(x)$ and the coefficient field in the same way as the 3d case from example 1, with a multiplicative factor of $(2\pi\sigma)^{-3/2}$ in \eqref{3d_u0} and $m=200$.
 We also set the time step to $\Delta t=0.1\Delta x$ and the solution is evolved for 100 time steps.